15th Finchley

 In March Derek Warren gained his King’s Scout Badge.
 On Saturday 22nd April he travelled to Eton College where the Chief Scout, Lord Rowallan, presented him with his certificate.
 The following day he had the honour of taking part in the St. George’s Day Parade at Windsor Castle.

 While Derek was at Windsor the rest of the Group were taking part in the District parade held at Christ Church, North Finchley.
 By coincidence it was the turn of the 15th to carry the King’s Colour and this honour was given to Ron Jackson.
 Ron was not only the ADC for Cubs but also, along with his wife Rene, Scouters with the Group.
-In fact Ron was one of the two original choir boys, still with the Group, that had joined the Group when it started in 1919.
-They were due to move to Torquay and this was one of the last functions that they would be involved with.
+In fact, Ron was one of the two original choir boys, still with the Group, that had joined the Group when it started in 1919.
+They were due to move to Torquay and this one of the last functions they would be involved with.

 A couple of weeks later, the Group said goodbye and presented Ron & Rene with an eight-day striking clock.
 And, shortly after, at the District AGM, they were given a ‘Gilwell Log’ and an autographed book with the signatures of those present.

 The Group’s annual dinner was held in May and as usual it was covered by the local press.
-Eddie Dale, a Scouter from Jamaica, proposed the toast to the Group and as part of a glowing tribute congratulated the 15th on all that they had done for Scouts throughout the world.
+Eddie Dale, a Scouter from Jamaica, proposed the toast to the Group and as part of a glowing tribute congratulated the 15th on all they had done for Scouts throughout the world.
 He mentioned the special relationship that had been established between the Group, and especially Charlie, with the Jamaican Scouts.

-In June the Cubs performed very well at their Sports Day, finishing second, just one point behind the winners.
+In June the Cubs performed very well at their sports day, finishing second, just one point behind the winners.

 Late in July Charlie Roberts and 6 Rovers went to Scandinavia for a couple of weeks.
 They initially stayed in Copenhagen with some of the Rovers they had got to know before the war and then spent a few days in Sweden.
 Upon their return to Denmark they were able to stay at Gilwellhytten, the training centre for Danish Scouters, before hosting a ‘thank you’ party and flying home.

 In January 1951, for the third year running, the Group hosted a party for International Scouts.
 On this occasion representatives from 36 countries accepted an invitation although only 29 attended.
-205 attended the get together, including the Mayor and Mayoress of Finchley (Cllr. and Mrs F L Pike) and representatives from IHQ.
+205 attended the get together, including the Mayor and Mayoress of Finchley (Cr. and Mrs F L Pike) and representatives from IHQ.
 During the evening Mr Hurll, Chief Executive Commissioner, presented the Group with a map of the world.
 It showed lines radiating from Finchley to the 42 countries from which Scouts have come and enjoyed the hospitality of the 15th Finchley.

 At the Group’s annual dinner in March a special tribute was paid to Charlie’s mother, who had recently had her 80th birthday.
 Although everyone knew that Mrs Roberts was a great help and inspiration to the Group and Charlie this was not always made public.
 Many kind words were said, including Charlie who said “My mother has certainly been a very pillar of support in my life.
-She has done a great deal for and still has a very great interest in Scouting.
+She has done a great deal for and still has a very great interest in Scouting.”

-A little later in the year 28 Old Scouts and Rovers held a weekend camp at Kitwells Farm, Shenley.
+A little later in the year 28 Old Scouts and Rovers held a weekend camp at Kitwell’s Farm, Shenley.
 The local paper suggested that this was the first of its kind.

 The 1951 summer camp was held at Nethway House, Kingswear, near Brixham, South Devon, Apart from the first night they had good weather which added to the enjoyment of the camp.
 A report of their adventure appeared in the local press.